AnonyMouse97/how_to_deploy_docker_apache_to_heroku/README.md

 # How to deploy Docker with Apache to Heroku ?

-I realize this tutorial to allow my teammate to be able to deploy their "Cogip" project which is requested of us during our training at BeCode Liège.
+I realize this tutorial to allow my teammates to be able to deploy their "Cogip" project which is requested of us during our training at BeCode Liège.

 Apache, by default, listens on port 80 (HTTP), this isn’t a problem when running the server on your machine.
 But some cloud providers require that containers use different ports.